-Why lifestyle design will make you miserable
+Why Lifestyle Design will make you miserable

-It doesn’t matter if you’re looking in the blogosphere or the book store – Lifestyle advice is all around you.
+It doesn’t matter if you’re looking in the blogosphere or the book store – Lifestyle Design advice is all around you.
 Build a business to support your dreams!
 Yay!

 Lifestyle is the new black.
 Minimalism rules and pundits are trying to find the new definition of “enough”.
 It seems that any self respecting entrepreneur is supposed to build a micro-internet business to support their ambitions.
 Those ambitions usually revolve around tropical retirements and/or working from your PJs while homeschooling your kids.